nsnam/ns-3-dev-git/src/wave/doc/wave.rst

 Channel coordination

-The class ``ns3::ChannelCoordinator`` defines the CCH Interval, SCH Interval and GuardInteval.
+The class ``ns3::ChannelCoordinator`` defines the CCH Interval, SCH Interval and GuardInterval.
 Users can be aware of which interval the current time or future time will be in.
 If channel access mode is assigned to alternating CCH and SCH access, channel interval events will be notified repeatedly for class